rentry/rentry.github.io/_posts/2024-06-07-how-sar-works.md

 ### ActiveAlert app
 ![A one-lane gravel road seen from inside a vehicle with snow and trees lining the side, with sunshine on trees in the distance]({{ 'assets/images/2024-sar-top-spur-1.jpg' | relative_url }}#float)
-When a call comes through to emergency services, a sheriff deputy will use the [ActiveAlert app](https://active911.com/products/activealert/) to call out SAR volunteers.[^1]
+When a call comes through to emergency services, a sheriff's deputy will use the [ActiveAlert app](https://active911.com/products/activealert/) to call out SAR volunteers.[^1]

-Team members who are available for the mission mark themselves as such in the app, and when they have gathered their gear together, they mark "responding" and offer an ETA in the ground chat.
+Team members who are available for the mission mark themselves as such in the app, and when they have gathered their gear together, they mark "responding" and offer an ETA in the group chat.

 ### Planning
 While the volunteers are reporting, the deputies (often in consultation with experienced SAR team members) start to plan the search and/or rescue.

 For a search, that will typically involve a "hasty" search 300m in diameter around the last known point (LKP) or point last seen (PLS).
-If the subject isn't found in the 300m perimeter, the next phase will involve identifying search areas and breaking the full team into smaller teams to grid search those areas.
+If the subject isn't found in the 300m perimeter, the next phase will involve identifying search areas and breaking the full team into smaller teams to grid-search those areas, based largely on the principles of [lost person behavior](https://lpb.findsar.com/#about).
 If the subject is thought to be on a trail, teams will break up to search different parts of the trail, meeting in the middle.

 ![In the middle of large trees looking up, with sun shining on the tops of the trees and a blue sky above]({{ 'assets/images/2024-sar-top-spur-4.jpg' | relative_url }})

-For a rescue (or pack out), the deputies and SAR coordinators usually have some general idea about the subject's location, and will thus attempt to find the most direct access to that point, regardless of where the subject started out from.
+For a rescue (or pack out), the deputies and SAR coordinators usually have some general idea about the subject's location, and will thus attempt to find the most direct access to that point, regardless of where the subject started from.

 For example, the subject for last night's mission started their hike at a different trailhead than that which our team reported to, in large part because the trailhead we reported to was closer to the subject than their own starting point.

-As I mentioned, the deputies called out the team _before_ they knew where "base" would be, or in other words, before they knew where the team would report to and begin the mission.
-That gives the team the opportunity to finish up whatever they were doing and start getting their SAR gear together to deploy.
+As I mentioned, last night the deputies called out the team _before_ they knew where "base" would be, or in other words, before they knew where the team would report to and begin the mission.
+That gives the volunteers the opportunity to finish up whatever they were doing and start getting their SAR gear together to deploy.

 About 15 minutes after we were called out, we received the location we should report to (Top Spur Trailhead) and a SarTopo map indicating the location of the cell phone ping based on the 911 call.